 Dog Trainer Injured by Dog Bite in Washington

 Dog trainers play a valuable role in ensuring that our fuzzy friends get the “education” they need to respond appropriately to situations and to our commands.
 However, what happens if a dog trainer is bitten by a dog?
 This is certainly not out of the realm of possibilities, and it is important to understand who may hold liability for paying the dog trainer’s medical bills.
-At Colburn Law, we have extensive experience handling complex dog bite injury claims, and we want to review some important points for dog trainer injuries.
+At Washington Dog Bite lawyers, we have extensive experience handling complex dog bite injury claims, and we want to review some important points for dog trainer injuries.

 Is the Dog Trainer Taking Known Risks?